The high type quadratic Siegel disks are Jordan domains: A Jordan arc and a new class of irrationals

-\begin{proof} The proof is a bit similar to proving that the boundaries of the high type Siegel disks are Jordan curves.
-We first use the uniform contraction respect to the Poincar\'{e} metrics to prove that $\Gamma\cup\{0\}$ is locally connected and then show it should be a Jordan arc.
-The key of the proof here is to give a parametrization of a sequence of the Jordan curves.
-Let us work it in details.
+\begin{proof} The general idea of the proof is to use the uniform contraction with respect to the hyperbolic metrics to prove that $\Gamma\cup\{0\}$ is locally connected and then prove that it must be a Jordan arc.
+Let us prove it in details.

 \textbf{Step 1}: We first define two continuous curves $\gamma_{0,\pm}^0:[0,+\infty)\to\mho$ as